dhngo08/Portfolio/_pages/about.md

 I am a Research Analyst at [Onpoint Analystics Inc.](https://onpointanalytics.com/staff/david-ngo/), a company that provides economic and statistical consulting services for legal proceedings and business disputes.
 I perform market research, data analysis, programming and visualization, economic and statistical analysis, and document research.
 Really, I consider myself a [data junkie.](https://blog.scit.edu/2013/08/05/hey-are-you-a-data-junkie/)

-Other bits about myself: I graduated with a B.A. in Combined Math/Economics ast UC Santa Cruz and an M.S. in Quantitative Economics from Cal Poly San Luis Obispo.
+Other bits about myself: I graduated with a B.A. in Combined Math/Economics at UC Santa Cruz and an M.S. in Quantitative Economics from Cal Poly San Luis Obispo.
+At Cal Poly, I developed and conducted surveys to identify the data science needs of faculty and staff and to support the development of advanced training programs.
+I also worked with the Cal Poly Digital Transformation Hub and the World Bank to predict food insecurity in Latin American regions using machine learning algorithms.
+See more on that [here.](https://dxhub.calpoly.edu/challenges/early-warning-for-early-action/)

 In my free time, I've been honing my Python and SQL skills, learning the guitar, and playing tabletop games.